axelang/axe-vscode/README.md

 ## Requirements

-For full LSP support, you need the Axe LSP server (`axe-lsp` or `axe-lsp.exe`) installed:
+For full LSP support, you need the Axe LSP server (`axels`) in your system PATH.

-1. Build from source: `cd tooling/axe-lsp && ../../axe lsp_server.axe -o axe-lsp`
-2. Place in your PATH, or configure the path in settings

 ## Extension Settings